oracle/nosql-node-sdk/README-DEV.md

 This document is for developers of the Node.js SDK for the Oracle NoSQL Database.
-The target audience are those who want to modify source code, run and modify tests and examples and build documentation.
+The target audience are those who want to modify source code and run and modify tests and examples.

 ## Getting Started

 1. Make sure you have [Node.js](https://nodejs.org) and [NPM](https://www.npmjs.com/get-npm) package manager installed on your system.
 The driver requires Node.js version 12.0.0 or later.
+However, Node.js version 18.18.0 or later is required to install and use development dependencies.
 It is recommended to install LTS version.
 NPM package manager is installed with Node.js but could be updated if needed.

 TypeScript support is provided for TypeScript versions 5.0.x and higher.